MinecraftU/mcu-curriculum/sequence_4/section_3.md

 ### Custom tool effects
-By knowing how to override the `hitEntity` function, we can create fire, lightning bolts, and even explosions1 when our tools are used!
+By knowing how to override the `hitEntity` function, we can create fire, lightning bolts, and even explosions when our tools are used!

 Create the following function definition in one of your item classes.
 ```java